Teachers can upload images and modify them to create custom diagrams, references, and other resources.

 The line colour tool changes the colour of the line, arrow, or the outline of a shape.
 The fill colour tool changes the colour of a shape.
 Use the cursor tool to select the element to be modified before adjusting its colour(s).

-The font size tool shrinks and embiggens the text.
+The font size tool shrinks and enlarges the text.
 The font colour tool changes the colour of the text.
 Select the text to be modified before adjusting its size and colour.

 To access a full list of keyboard shortcuts available for working in the widget, click on the canvas (not in a text box!) and then press Shift + ? on your keyboard.